How to allocate Twint / Stripe / PayPal fees

-How are fees from payment providers booked?
-Here is an overview of how the book-entries can look like.
+Tutorial: How are fees from payment providers booked?
+Here is an overview of how the manual postings can look.

 How do I book a Twint payment?